-If you're interested in the idea of protecting your hands from cuts and blisters, but you don't want to wear full-coverage gloves, then you may want to consider this grip palm from Fit Four.
+If you want to protect your hands from cuts and blisters but don't want to wear full-coverage gloves, then you might want to consider the Fit Four grip palm.

 The Gripper gloves only cover the top half of the hand, particularly the callus line which takes most of the beating, to keep your skin safe and your grip secure without compromising the “feel” of certain moves and equipment.

 With such a minimalist design, you won't have to deal with bulky straps or the limiting sensation of full gloves.
 It'll also be heaps easier to put on and take off your grips.

 However, you should keep in mind that this design doesn't offer any sort of wrist support.
 This could be a deal-breaker if you normally have weak wrists or suffer from an injury.

 As for the construction, The Gripper is made of 40% synthetic leather, 50% lycra, and 10% silicon.

 The leather provides overall flexibility and durability.
 The lycra fabric at the top of the grip offers breathability for cool and dry hands, while the anti-slip silicone layer covering the palms gives you maximum grip against bars.